aghu01/obga-mfe-version-viewer/README.md

 - **Pull Requests**: If you have an enhancement or fix, create a pull request.
 - **Issues**: If you encounter any issues, please report them by opening an issue in the GitHub repository.

-## License

-This project is intended for **internal company use only**.
-Do not distribute or share outside the company.

----

 ### Screenshots
 <img width="322" alt="Screenshot 2024-10-05 at 15 37 39" src="https://github.com/user-attachments/assets/b9c54e0d-9eb2-4f00-b579-94cd55955aa5">